-In this sense, orthognathic surgery (OS) can correct deformities of the maxillary and mandibular bones in OSAS [4-6].
+In this sense, Orthognathic Surgery (OS) corrected the deformities of the maxillary and mandibular bones in OSAS [2,3].
 The operating system has evolved a lot in the last two decades.
-The importance of airway dimensions is that they are related to respiratory disorders, since the narrow dimensions of the upper airways in the oropharynx region cause respiratory problems and can lead to reduced growth hormone levels in children [6].
+The importance of airway dimensions is that they are related to respiratory disorders, since the narrow dimensions of the upper airways in the oropharynx region cause respiratory problems and can lead to reduced growth hormone levels in children [3].

-Furthermore, facial deformity with destructive psychological and social potential has a negative impact, which can influence not only the patient's selfconfidence but also external relationships, resulting in social and psychological disadvantages [7-9].
-The goals of the patient with dentofacial deformity, related to repair, are also psychosocial and this may express the expectation of resolving their personal and social difficulties with physical change [10].
+Also, facial deformity with destructive psychological and social potential has a negative impact, which can influence not only the patient's self-confidence but also external relationships, resulting in social and psychological disadvantages [4-6].
+The goals of the patient with dentofacial deformity, related to repair, are also psychosocial and this may express the expectation of resolving their personal and social difficulties with physical change [7].

-Furthermore, OS treats patients with moderate and severe facial deformities, allowing the achievement of functional balance and harmony in facial aesthetics [11].
-In this sense, as a consequence of functional imbalance, OSAS may occur, which is the arrest of the airways through the upper airways, in the presence of respiratory effort, lasting more than 10 seconds.
+Furthermore, OS treats patients with moderate and severe facial deformities, allowing the achievement of functional balance and harmony in facial aesthetics [8].
+In this sense, as a consequence of functional imbalance, OSAS may occur, which is the arrest of the airways by the upper airways, in the presence of respiratory effort, lasting more than 10 seconds.
 Hypopnea constitutes a reduction in air passage in that area during the same period.
-These respiratory events occur countless times and exclusively during sleep, determining symptoms and signs that characterize OSAS [12].
+These respiratory events occur countless times and exclusively during sleep, determining symptoms and signs that characterize OSAS [9].

-Furthermore, treatment methods are numerous and presented.
+Furthermore, OSAS is related to comorbidities such as systemic arterial hypertension or diabetes mellitus.
+The prevalence reaches 32% in the general population, varying from 1% to 20% when associated with chronic obstructive pulmonary disease (COPD) (overlap syndrome), and is described as higher than 60% in populations with COPD and obesity (COPD, OSAS, and obesity triad) [9].
+Treatment methods are numerous and presented.
 Multidisciplinary participation and multidisciplinary development trends.
-In recent years, with the participation and deepening of oral medicine in the diagnosis and treatment of OSAS, the role of OS in OSAS has been increasingly recognized [12,13].
+In recent years, with the participation and deepening of oral medicine in the diagnosis and treatment of OSAS, the role of OS in OSAS has been increasingly recognized [9,10].

-Therefore, the present study aimed to develop the main approaches and clinical results of orthognathic surgery for the treatment of obstructive sleep apnea syndrome through a systematic review.
+Therefore, the present study performed a systematic review to present the main considerations and clinical results of orthognathic surgery in obstructive sleep apnea syndrome.